KL had developed and implemented software to be used by manufacturers and retailers that used the Internet to make sales, both on-line, and off-line.

 Deconstructed the intellectual property (IP) of the company in order to better understand and unlock its underlying value.
-From that point, reconstructed the IP in several different ways and subjected each variation to competitive and market analysis in order to determine the most advantageous company and product re-positioning.
-Developed a “go to market” strategy that best matched the reassembled attributes of the company and product to the attributes of the target customer that would find such attributes the most compelling.
+From that point, reconstructed the IP in several different ways and subject each variation to competitive and market analysis in order to determine the most advantageous company and product re-positioning.
+Developed a “go to market” strategy that best matched the reassembled attributes of the company and product to the attributes of the target customer that would fine such attributes the most compelling.
 From these matches, developed a strategic marketing and sales plan that included the definition and purpose of several discrete stages in the sales process, including:

 Identification of the targets themselves.

 - Cold call approach and cold call scripts.